 Penguin Random House, 2017

-In her award-winning 2014 novel How to Be Both, Smith managed to extend her playfulness to the production of the book itself—a process not terribly well-known for adventurousness.
+In her award-winning 2014 novel How to Be Both, Smith managed to extend her playfulness to the production of the book itself—a process not well known for its adventurousness.
 The novel comprises two discrete stories, one set in the present day and one in fifteenth-century Italy, and half of the books were printed with the modern story first, while the other half began in the Renaissance.
 Most readers—and many reviewers—were oblivious to the fact that were two editions.
 While the modern story is a fairly straightforward narrative, about a teenage girl in Cambridge who has lost her mother, the Italian section is in the voice of a recently-deceased 500-year-old cross-dressing fresco painter, and begins at a level of surreality and with a lack of context that is disorientating for a good few pages.
 Your experience of reading How to Be Both, therefore, was vastly different depending on which copy you happened to take off the shelf.

 Autumn and Winter are the first two novels of a proposed seasonal quartet Smith has been planning for over twenty years.
 The idea crystallised when she was late in completing How to Be Both.
 That book ended up being produced, printed and bound in about six weeks, to meet its publishing deadline, and the quick turnaround time made Smith realise that she could write a novel of the contemporary moment and have it reach bookshops with remarkable rapidity.
 She decided to write four slim novels, one a year, which taken together would form some kind of whole, despite the fact that all four would be very different.